Askhat-Sam/document-management-system/questions.md

 // GET - Download the list of all documents http://localhost:8080/document-management/documents/downloadList

-// GET - Download the one documetn by ID http://localhost:8080/document-management/documents/downloadDocument?id=1
+// GET - Download the one document by ID http://localhost:8080/document-management/documents/downloadDocument?id=1

 // POST - Add new revision of the document